Your Guide to a Weekend in the Hamptons

 Early Mornings or Late Evenings: Avoid traffic by hitting the road early in the morning or later in the evening.
 A 7 AM departure helps dodge city traffic.

-Off-Peak Season: Thinking about planning your getaway for late spring or early fall?
+Late Spring & Early Fall: Thinking about planning your getaway for late spring or early fall?
 Smart move!
 The weather is still delightful, but you’ll find thinner crowds compared to the bustling summer months.
 Plus, Hamptons hotel prices are significantly lower during this time, making it an even better deal.

 hamptons star island, hamptons guide